gardener/gardener/docs/concepts/resource-manager.md

 #### System Components Webhook

-If enabled, this webhook handles scheduling concerns for system components `Pod`s (expect those managed by `DaemonSet`s).
+If enabled, this webhook handles scheduling concerns for system components `Pod`s (except those managed by `DaemonSet`s).
 The following tasks are performed by this webhook:

 - Add `pod.spec.nodeSelector` as given in the webhook configuration.